QuentinRa/blog.quentinra.dev/info/web/security/apache.md

 [Go back](../index.md#websites-improvements-summary)

 I'm not an expert in Security, but this is what I took note of.
 I learned a lot from [this article about apache-security-tips by tecmint](https://www.tecmint.com/apache-security-tips/).
+Note that you can "generate" your configurations [using the Mozilla Generator](https://ssl-config.mozilla.org/#server=apache).

 <hr class="sl">